Paulmicha/css-organization/README.md

     └── ...
 ```

-@TODO : list a few Living Styleguides tools and quick setup / getting started instructions here.
+TODO : list a few Living Styleguides tools and quick setup / getting started instructions here.
-@TODO : elaborate on approaches to extend components and/or to handle variation.
+TODO : elaborate on approaches to extend components and/or to handle variation.

 #### Terminology / Designation
 - modules : sometimes used to refer to individual components.